-If you already love the idea of changing your old and dreary kitchen doors for brand new modern ones, chances are you haven't thought too much further than choosing colours and the material.
+If you love the idea of changing your old and dreary kitchen doors for brand new modern ones, chances are you haven't thought too much further than choosing colours and the material.
 Have you thought very much about how you are going to install the doors?
+Have you considered DIY?

 Some people who buy replacement kitchen doors use the money they save on getting a professional builder or kitchen fitter in to fit them.
 For some people this really might be the best option, but for most people fitting the doors yourself has plenty of advantages.